ProLint/ProLint/README.md

 ## Installation from source
 You can also install ProLint directly from source.
 You can use the provided `environment.yml` file to create the conda environmet.
 You'll also need to have gromacs installed and sourced for g_surf to work.
+Once installed, remember that you have to run `redis-server`, then in the prolint directory you have to run the `celery` worker and then you also have to run the actual server `python manage.py runserver`.

 ## Important things to know